lmmx/kdtree-rs/README.md

 Rust:

-- Loaded npy file in 6.10s
+- Loaded npy file in 3.21s
-- Built kd tree in 8.26s
+- Built kd tree in 9.81s

 Python:

-- Loaded npy file in 2.51 seconds
+- Loaded npy file in 3.82 seconds
-- Built KDTree in 20.15 seconds
+- Built KDTree in 28.77 seconds
+- Serialised KDTree in 10.35 seconds
+- Reloaded KDTree in 3.38 seconds